jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

   (a) personally; or
   (b) by leaving it at the employer’s place of residence or business; or (c) by sending it by post, addressed to the employer at the employer’s place of residence or business.
-(2) In the absence of proof to the contrary, any order served by post is deemed to have been served on the fourth working day after the day on which it was posted.
+(2) In the absence of proof to the contrary, any order served by post is deemed to have been served on the sixth working day after the day on which it was posted.
 (3) To prove service it is sufficient to prove that the letter was properly addressed and posted.
 (4) Every attachment order takes effect when a copy of the order is served on the employer in accordance with this rule.